Commander, Naval Surface Force Atlantic

-The Commander, Naval Surface Force, Atlantic (COMNAVSURFLANT) is the Surface Force Type Commander (TYCOM) under the United States Fleet Forces Command.
+The Commander, Naval Surface Force, Atlantic (COMNAVSURFLANT) is the surface force type commander (TYCOM) under the United States Fleet Forces Command.
 As Naval Surface Force Atlantic, it is a military formation, and the organization is often known as SURFLANT.
 Its headquarters are at Naval Station Norfolk in Norfolk, Virginia.
-The current commander is Rear Admiral Joseph F. Cahill III.
+The current commander is Rear Admiral Christopher D. Alexander.
 COMNAVSURFLANT supervises all surface ships based on the Eastern United States and Gulf Coast of the United States, as well as ships forward deployed to Naval Station Rota, Spain.

 Overview

 Naval Surface Force Atlantic is one of the U.S. Navy type commands.
 It consists of more than 70 ships, 25 separate organizations, and 25,000 personnel.
 The command was created on 1 July 1975 by the consolidation of the previous Commander, Amphibious Forces, Atlantic Fleet (COMPHIBLANT), Commander, Cruiser-Destroyer Forces, Atlantic Fleet (COMCRUDESLANT), Commander, Service Forces, Atlantic Fleet (COMSERVLANT), and Commander, Minesweeping Force, Atlantic Fleet.

 The Destroyer Force, Atlantic Fleet, was established after the First World War.
 The Force was redesignated as Destroyer Squadron, Atlantic, on October 1, 1921; later to be redesignated again as Destroyer Squadron, Scouting Fleet, U.S. Fleet, on December 8, 1922.
 With the change in designations in the Fleet, the destroyers were established as Destroyer Squadron, Scouting Force, U.S. Fleet.
 From October 1, 1937, to July 3, 1940, units of this squadron were transferred continually to the Pacific Fleet.
 The outbreak of war in Europe reversed this trend.

 On July 3, 1940, there were again enough destroyers in the Atlantic to establish a type command, which became known as Destroyers, Atlantic Squadron, U.S. Fleet.
 When in November 1940, the Atlantic Squadron became the Patrol Force; the destroyer command was renamed Destroyers, Patrol Force, U.S. Fleet.
 On February 3, 1941, with the reorganization of the Navy and the dissolution of the Patrol Force; the U.S. Atlantic Fleet formed and Destroyers, Atlantic Fleet came into being.